sheltermanager/asm3/doc/manual/options.rst

 * Allow creation of payments on the Move-Reserve screen: Allow payments to be taken on the :menuselection:`Move --> Reserve an animal` screen.

+* Allow editing of payments after creating an adoption on the Move-Adopt an animal screen: After the adopt button is clicked, take the user to a screen that allows editing of the payments that were just created.
+This allows the user to generate an invoice/receipt or request payment by email, etc.

 * Allow overriding of the movement number on the Move menu screens: If turned on, the movement number field will be visible on all Move menu screens for the user to override.